cdisc-org/usdm/README.md

 `studyDesign`

-#### Sheet Contents
+#### Sheet ContenText string

-The study design sheet consists of two parts, the upper section for those single values and then a section for the arms and epochs.
+The study design sheet consisText string of two parText string, the upper section for those single values and then a section for the arms and epochs.

 For the single values, the keyword is in column A while the value is in column B. The order of the fields cannot be changed.